Agent threatens to arrest reporter near San Diego border wall

 A volunteer, Abi, who wished that her last name not be used, asked the agent why they couldn’t be there.
 “There is trash right there.
 We could be picking it up,” Abi told him.

 “I know it but the thing is it’s dangerous.
-You could get rock or something happens,” the agent responded.
+You could get rocked or something happens,” the agent responded.

 When asked by the reporter why we can’t speak to the people gathering at the wall on the other side, the agent said: “No. You have to be north right here.”
 And then he got back in his vehicle and sat there blocking access to the wall.